 The availability of high-quality data to support the assessment often varies, however it should be proportionate to the nature and scale of the emission.
 In instances where data may be unavailable, conservative assumptions can be made in order to determine whether further data is necessary to assess the impact.
 For example, if a conservative, 'worst-case' assumption on an emission source is made and the outcome of the assessment indicates that the impact is acceptable, further data is not required as it will only confirm that the impact is acceptable.
-However, if a conservative assumption identifies that there is potential for an unacceptable impact, additional data serves to quantify and/or qualify the impact and indicate what mitigations are necessary to manage the emission impacts to acceptable levels.
+However, if a conservative assumption identifies that there is potential for an unacceptable impact, additional data serves to quantify and/or qualify the impact.
+If, following further analysis, the impact is still deemed unacceptable, mitigations are then reviewed to manage the emission impacts to demonstrate BAT.